kairosinc/api-examples/demo/verify/README.md

 Note: These dependencies can be also be saved locally.

 The following custom javascript libraries are used:
-* detectDemoApp.js - javascript object responsible for primary app functionality
+* verifyDemoApp.js - javascript object responsible for primary app functionality
-* detectUi.js - a collection of javascript functions to enable user interactions
+* verifyUi.js - a collection of javascript functions to enable user interactions

 The following custom php files are used:
-* detect.php - processes calls to Kairos API (for examples and webcam modules)
+* verify.php - processes calls to Kairos API (for examples and webcam modules)
 * get-image-data.php - retrieves image information